-NIBBS: Yeah that was the “Night Out with the Boys Tour”.
-We did songs from just from the first five albums or something like that?
+NIBBS: Yeah, that was the “Night Out with the Boys Tour.”
+We did songs from just the first five albums or something like that?

-PAUL: We’ve kind of settled in at the moment into a set of old and new with bits that we had to relearn for that tour, therefore the set is a big mixture of old and new now.
-As you can tell only at times… there’s more new and more old…
+PAUL: We’ve settled in at the moment into a set of old and new with bits that we had to relearn for that tour.
+Therefore the set is a big mixture of old and fresh now.
+As you can tell only at times… there’s more new and elder…

-Like you said on the last tour you played a lot’s of very old, rarely played stuff.
-Nibbs, was it difficult to learn that stuff?
+You said on the last tour, and you played many very old, rarely played stuff.
+Nibbs, was it challenging to learn that stuff?

-NIBBS: Yeah, on the 2005 gigs, “Night Out with the Boys Tour”, there’s lots of songs that I’ve never played before – “Hell and Back Again”, “Play It Loud”, “Stand Up and Be Counted”.
-It was really good fun playing it, I mean you could see that there was a lot of young kids in the crowd that were also really into it as well so that was a surprise actually.
-I expected a lot of the older fans to come out of the hospital or something and check out the show but there was quite a lot of kids into the gigs and in the end, I don’t know about Paul but it was really good fun.
+NIBBS: Yeah, on the 2005 gigs, “Night Out with the Boys Tour,” there are lots of songs that I’ve never played before – “Hell and Back Again,” “Play It Loud,” “Stand Up and Be Counted.”
+It was really good fun playing it.
+I mean, you could see that there were a lot of young kids in the crowd that was also really into it as well, so that was a surprise actually.
+I expected a lot of the older fans to come out of the hospital or something and check out the show, but there were quite a lot of kids into the gigs, and in the end, I don’t know about Paul, but it was terrific fun.
 But I started to miss playing these, like, the kind of shows that we did today.